 When your little one cries because you’ve changed something, they’re saying “Hey Mum, this is different, am I ok?”
 Your response can be, “You’re ok my love, I’m right here, and it’ sleep time, I know it is hard but you will get the hang of this new way of falling asleep.
 I’m here with you every step of the way”.
 If your little one cries, be comforted in knowing that this isn’t the cry of a baby who is abandoned or neglected, but rather the cry of a baby who is tired and frustrated and protesting you taking away her favourite pillow (so to speak).

-When sleep teaching, and following my guides (like this 3-12 month guide, or this 1-3 years guide), we make sure that all of your baby/toddler’s needs are met prior to sleep times.
+When sleep teaching, whether you’re working one-on-one with me through my Sleep Support Package or following my Happy Self-Settler Guide, we make sure that all of your baby/toddler’s needs are met prior to sleep times.
 We make sure they aren’t hungry, uncomfortable, under or over tired.
-And so when we put them to sleep, we are confident all their needs have been met and their greatest need at that moment is sleep and learning how to fall asleep independently.
+And so when we put them to sleep, we are confident all their needs have been met and their greatest need at that moment is sleep and learning how to fall asleep in their crib.
 In other words, we set your little one up for success to easily adjust to these changes, changes that you can make as quickly or slowly as is comfortable for you.